 Does microblading and tattooing hair strokes last the same amount of time?

-They are quite comparable as far as retention.
+They are quite comparable as far as retention but all "permanent makeup" needs boosting over time.
+It's called "permanent" because you can't wash it off.
 Most clients require a color boost yearly, others come every 6 months for a color boost (depending on how perfect and precise a client wants their brows to look).
 Others can go up to 2 years without a color boost.
 Many variables play into how well a client will retain the ink!

 Is the price the same?